Research Export Controls Procedure

 Brokering Occurs when a person or organisation acts as an agent or intermediary in arranging the supply of DSGL goods, software and technology between two places located outside of Australia.
 For the activity to be considered brokering, the person must receive money or a non-cash benefit for arranging the supply.

 Defence and Strategic Goods List (DSGL) Australia’s export control list of regulated defence and strategic goods, technology and software.
 Part 1 lists military items and Part 2 lists dual-use items that may be used for commercial and research purposes but may also be used in military systems or for weapons of mass destruction.
+A current version of the DSGL is available here.

 Export Controls Collective term for all legislation used by governments to manage the trade of sensitive goods and technology.
 In the Australian context it includes the Customs Act 1901, the Defence Trade Controls Act 2012, the Weapons of Mass Destruction (Prevention of Proliferation) Act 1995, and Military End-Use provisions (Section 112BA) and Sanctions.